opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.markdown

     -   *BUILD_PERF_TESTS* -\> There are also performance tests for many OpenCV functions.
 If you are concerned about performance, build them and run.
     -   *BUILD_opencv_python* -\> Self-explanatory.
 Create the binaries to use OpenCV from the Python language.
-    -   *BUILD_opencv_world* -\> With this your OpenCV download can be built into one large .lib file.
+    -   *BUILD_opencv_world* -\> Builds OpenCV module as one large "opencv_world" binary.With this your OpenCV download can be built into one large .lib or .dll file.

     Press again the *Configure* button and ensure no errors are reported.
 If this is the case, you can tell CMake to create the project files by pushing the *Generate* button.
 Go to the build